uptane/deployment-considerations/normal_operation.md

 Finally, the OEM SHOULD update the inventory database, so that the Director repository is able to instruct appropriate ECUs on all affected vehicles on how to install these updated images.

-### TODO Write rationale for the SHOULDs in the section above.

 ## Backup and garbage collection for the Image repository

 The OEM SHOULD regularly perform backup and garbage collection of the metadata and images on the Image repository.
 This is done to ensure the OEM is able to safely recover from a repository compromise, and that the repository continues to have sufficient storage space.
 To do so, an OEM MAY use either the following steps, or its own corporate backup and garbage collection policy.